 What will your guests see when they walk into the room?
-Whether it's your city skyline, a stunning vista of rolling mountains beyond the windows, or the crashing sea on the sand behind you, exceptional locations with a view are always a plus.
-If there's no view per se, look to a place's decor or architectural details: artwork on the walls, fine Persian rugs on the floors, period furniture in the corners, or an amazing crystal chandelier as the room's centerpiece all give your reception site that something extra.
+Whether it's your city skyline, a stunning vista of rolling mountains or crashing waves, exceptional locations with a view are always a plus.
+If there's no view per se, look to a place's decor or architectural details: Artwork on the walls, fine Persian rugs on the floors, period furniture in the corners or an amazing crystal chandelier as the room's centerpiece all give your reception site that something extra.

 The Right Color

-If you're considering a certain theme and color palette for your party -- say, a modern lounge-style cocktail party reception done in black and red -- those gold cord swag curtains are really going to wreck the effect.
-The site doesn't have to be done in the exact colors as your planned decorations, but the walls, carpets, chairs, and curtains shouldn't clash or conflict with your party's mood or theme.
-If you want a spring wedding brunch, look for a space that's done in light (perhaps pastel) colors or florals.
-For classic elegance, consider a room done in neutrals or black and white.
+If you're considering a certain theme and color palette for your party—say, a modern lounge-style cocktail party reception done in black and red—those dated antique drapes are really going to wreck the effect.
+The site doesn't have to be done in the exact colors as your planned decorations, but the walls, carpets, chairs and curtains shouldn't drastically clash or conflict with your party's mood or theme.
+If you want a spring wedding brunch, look for a space that has pastel colors or floral motifs.
+For a classic wedding, consider an elegant room done in neutrals or in black and white.

-Be sure to take a thorough cruise around the room to see if it has lots of places to plug things in -- especially if you're partying in a place that's not a regular spot for hosting weddings.
-Your main user of outlets will be the entertainment crew.
-Take note of where the outlets are; if their location will force your DJ to spin records in the bathroom (kidding, but you get the point), make sure she or he has plenty of extension cords.
+Be sure to take a thorough cruise around the room to see if it has lots of power outlets—especially if you're partying in a place that's not a regular spot for hosting weddings.
+Your main user of outlets will be the entertainment crew so take note of all the places where they'll be able to plug things in.
+If their location will force your DJ to spin records out of the bathroom (kidding, but you get the point), make sure he has plenty of extension cords.

 If the place is too echoey, it could give some weird reverb to the band, not to mention make it difficult for guests to hear one another talking.
-A tile or wood floor, for example, will amplify sounds, while a thick carpet will tend to muffle them.
-Check out the room's sound quality during an event.
-And tailor your music to the acoustic conditions.
+A tile or wood floor will amplify sounds while a thick carpet will tend to muffle them.
+Check out the room's sound quality during an event and tailor your music to the venue too.
 A jazz combo will sound better at an intimate art gallery than a 14-piece orchestra would (not to mention the fact that it takes up less floor space).

 Plenty of Parking

-Make sure the site is near a good parking lot, garage, or big, empty (safe) street where it's legal to park.
+Make sure the site is near a good parking lot, garage or big, empty street where it's legal (and safe!) to park.
 If parking is a problem, look for other ways to get everyone to the party.
 Can a shuttle bus or vans take guests from the ceremony to the reception?
-Inadequate parking isn't necessarily a deal breaker, but it may mean spending more time and money to figure out a viable vehicular alternative.
+Inadequate parking isn't necessarily a deal breaker, but it may mean spending more time and money to figure out a viable transportation alternative.